twpride/tangram/README.md

  <img width="360" height="auto" src="https://raw.githubusercontent.com/twpride/tangram/master/demo/gamefull_opt.gif">
 </p>

-179 Tangrams is a browser implementation of a classic Chinese puzzle using plain JavaScript(no packages) and the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+179 Tangrams is a browser implementation of the classic Chinese puzzle using plain JavaScript(no packages) and the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 The puzzle consists of seven polygons tiles, which are put together to form shapes.
-The objective is to replicate a pattern (generally found in a puzzle book) using all seven tiles without overlap.
+The objective is to replicate a given pattern using all seven tiles without overlap.

 # Challenges